tugra-alp/Data-Science-Projects_1/Project2-Celebrity Face Recognition/google_image_scarping/README.md

     https://chromedriver.chromium.org/downloads
 2. Put the ChromeDriver.exe file to your work directory
 3. Execute the image_scarping.py file. ( this two files should be in the same directory)
-4. You can find Another details from here (https://towardsdatascience.com/image-scraping-with-python-a96feda8af2d)
+4. You can find more details from here (https://towardsdatascience.com/image-scraping-with-python-a96feda8af2d)